Can (band): After the split and reunion

-Since the split, all the former members have been involved in musical projects, often as session musicians for other artists.
-In 1986 they briefly reformed, with original vocalist Mooney, to record Rite Time (released in 1989).
+After the split, all the former members were involved in musical projects, often as session musicians for other artists.
+Czukay recorded several ambient albums and collaborated with David Sylvian among others.
+Jaki Liebezeit played extensively with bassists Jah Wobble and Bill Laswell, with a drum ensemble called Drums off Chaos and in 2005 with Datenverarbeiter on the online album Givt.

+In 1986, Can briefly reformed with Mooney to record Rite Time (released in 1989).
 There was a further reunion in 1991 by Karoli, Liebezeit, Mooney and Schmidt to record a track for the Wim Wenders film Until the End of the World and in August 1999 by Karoli, Liebezeit and Schmidt with Jono Podmore to record a cover of "The Third Man Theme" for Grönland Records' compilation album Pop 2000.
-In 1999 the four core members of Can, Karoli, Liebezeit, Schmidt and Czukay, performed live at the same show, although playing separately with their current solo projects (Sofortkontakt, Club Off Chaos, Kumo and U-She respectively).
+In 1999, the four core members of Can (Karoli, Liebezeit, Schmidt and Czukay) performed live at the same show, although playing separately with their current solo projects (Sofortkontakt, Club Off Chaos, Kumo and U-She respectively).
 Can have since been the subject of numerous compilations, live albums and samples.
 In 2004, the band began a series of Super Audio CD remasters of its back catalog, which were finished in 2006.

-Michael Karoli died of cancer on 17 November 2001; Jaki Liebezeit died of pneumonia on 22 January 2017, and Czukay died of natural causes on 5 September 2017, thus leaving Irmin Schmidt as the sole surviving consistent member of the group.
+Karoli died of cancer on 17 November 2001.
+Liebezeit died of pneumonia on 22 January 2017.
+Czukay died of natural causes on 5 September 2017.
+Suzuki died of cancer on 9 February 2024.

-Solo works

-Holger Czukay recorded several ambient albums and collaborated with David Sylvian among others.
-Jaki Liebezeit played extensively with bassists Jah Wobble and Bill Laswell, with a drum ensemble called Drums off Chaos and in 2005 with Datenverarbeiter on the online album Givt.
-Michael Karoli recorded a reggae album with Polly Eltes before his death, and Irmin Schmidt has begun working with drummer Martin Atkins, producing a remix for the industrial band The Damage Manual and a cover of "Banging the Door" for a Public Image Ltd tribute album, both released on Atkins' label, Invisible Records.
-Karoli formed Sofortkontakt! for the Can reunion shows in 1999 with Mark Spybey, who had previously been associated with Dead Voices on Air, Zoviet France, Reformed Faction and Download.
-The band also featured Alexander Schoenert, Felix Guttierez of Jelly Planet, Thomas Hopf and Mandjao Fati.
-Karoli also performed on numerous occasions with Damo Suzuki's Network.
-Damo Suzuki returned to music in 1983 and since then he has been playing live improvisational shows around the world with local musicians and members of touring bands at various points, sometimes issuing live albums.
-Malcolm Mooney recorded an album as singer for the band Tenth Planet in 1998.
-Rosko Gee has been the bassist in the live band on Harald Schmidt's TV show in Germany since 1995.
-Rebop Kwaku Baah died in 1983 following a brain hemorrhage.